 The second scholarship recipient has been selected by the law firm for the 2016/2017 year, congratulations to Ms. Payal Chandel.
 Her scholarship was announced on May 14 2017, at our annual youth cultural show at the University of Victoria, Farquhar Auditorium and presented by Ms. Jill Soole of Acheson Sweeney Foley Sahota Personal Injury Law Firm.
 Ms. Chandel also has been teaching for over 3 years.The third scholarship recipient has been selected by the law firm for the 2017/2018 year, congratulations to Ms. Jasleen Dhatt.
 Her scholarship was announced at our 25 year show, on Saturday May 5 2017, at our annual youth cultural show at the University of Victoria, Farquhar Auditorium.
 In 2018 she has completed her degree in sciences from the University of Victoria.
 Ms. Dhatt joined when she was 12 years old.

-The scholarship is open to current S.E.P. students that are attending or will be attending post-secondary education in the 2017-2018 school year.
-The deadline for the scholarship for the 2017-2018 year is August 2 2017 at 5:00pm.
-The recipients educational institution will receive the scholarship in the form of a cheque directly from the sponsor.
-The scholarship panel will include the sponsors only.
-This scholarship has been made possible due to the sponsorship of Mr. Rajinder Sahota and Mr. Sonny Sidhu, personal injury lawyers with the law firm of Acheson Sweeney Foley Sahota in Victoria, BC.
-The scholarship application and criteria are set out below.
-Please print all 3 pages of the application below.
+The scholarship was open to current S.E.P. students that are attending or will be attending post-secondary education in the 2017-2018 school year.
+The recipients educational institution would receive the scholarship in the form of a cheque directly from the sponsor.
+The scholarship panel did include the sponsors only.
+This scholarship from 2015-2018 was a three year agreement, it was made possible due to the sponsorship of Mr. Rajinder Sahota and Mr. Sonny Sidhu, personal injury lawyers with the law firm of Acheson Sweeney Foley Sahota in Victoria, BC.
+We are truly grateful and appreciate the support they have provided in our goals of pursuing education through cultural song, dance and arts.
+Work is in progress to continue the scholarship through another organization.

 Mr. Sonny S. Sidhu is an experienced personal injury lawyer and often goes the extra mile for his clients.
 Sonny chose this profession to help represent every day, disadvantaged people who were fighting large insurance companies.
 This passion to help the underprivileged began early in life, when he helped organize soccer tournaments for children who could not afford other recreational leagues at the Ross Street Sikh Gurdwara/Temple in Vancouver.
 In law school, Sonny spent significant time volunteering with LSLAP, an organization dedicated to helping clients who were economically disadvantaged.
 He continues to be actively involved in the Indo-Canadian Community today.
 It is with a strong desire to serve the community that Sonny has endorsed this scholarship.
 Service has been a huge part of Sonny’s life and he hopes to inspire future generations.